-- You will complete certification in the Foundations of Critical Care Support Course and will be eligible to complete the Adult ICU program, both offered through the Society of Critical Care Medicine and the AG-ACNP Intensivist Program.
+- You will complete certification in the Foundations of Critical Care Support Course and will be eligible to complete the Adult ICU specialty, both offered through the Society of Critical Care Medicine and the AG-ACNP Intensivist Specialty.

-Some aspects of this program are offered in a modified (block) learning format, which combines modified course delivery methods and on-campus experiences.
-However, the Intensivist program didactic, simulation, and clinical ICU rotations are only available on Vanderbilt campus and do not utilize a block format.
+Some aspects of this specialty are offered in a modified (block) learning format, which combines modified course delivery methods and on-campus experiences.
+However, the Intensivist specialty didactic, simulation, and clinical ICU rotations are only available on Vanderbilt campus and do not utilize a block format.
 Students must be within commuting distance of campus for Spring and Summer semesters (January - August)

-The AG-ACNP Intensivist program is built upon Vanderbilt School of Nursing’s successful AG-ACNP program.
-Visit the AG-ACNP program site for program information, to meet the program directors and to learn more:
+The AG-ACNP Intensivist specialty is built upon Vanderbilt School of Nursing’s successful AG-ACNP specialty.
+Visit the AG-ACNP specialty site for information, to meet the specialty directors and to learn more:

 - Acute Care Nurse Practitioner (AG-ACNP) – provides advanced nursing care to adults with acute, critical and chronic conditions, practicing in settings where patients require specialized care such as complex and continuous monitoring, intricate or invasive therapies or interpretation of diagnostic testing.